 A seat had been vacated in 1999 after the conviction of PAP MP Choo Wee Khiang over commercial crimes but no by-election was held as the seat was within a GRC.
 Under the law, an entire electoral constituency, be it GRC or SMC, has to be vacated before a by-election is required.
 Another increase of the election deposit amount this time was the most significant jump in history, which almost doubled.

-On nomination day, the sole WP GRC team for Aljunied GRC, consisting of Dr Tan Bin Seng, Abdul Rahim Abdul Rahman, Huang Seow Kwang, James Gomez and Yaw Shin Leong, was disqualified for filing incomplete papers.
-DPP's father-son team made their return.
+On nomination day, the sole WP GRC team, consisting of Tan Bin Seng, Abdul Rahim Abdul Rahman, Huang Seow Kwang, James Gomez and Yaw Shin Leong, was disqualified in its bid for Aljunied GRC for filing incomplete papers.
 Opposition parties ended up contesting only one-third of available seats, the lowest proportion of seats cumulating into the largest number of walkover victories for PAP since the 1968 GE.
+DPP retained the father-son combination as its only slate.

-SDP fielded the youngest candidate, Bryan Lim, in the GE.
-During one of the campaign days, its chief Dr Chee Soon Juan crossed paths with PM Goh and used a loudhailer to question him on an alleged loan made by the Singapore government to Indonesian President Suharto.
-The following year, Dr Chee was sued by PM Goh and Senior Minister Lee Kuan Yew for this defamatory remark that insinuated they had issued a loan improperly.
+The youngest candidate was Bryan Lim, running under the SDP ticket.
+During one of the campaign days, its chief Chee Soon Juan crossed paths with PM Goh and used a loudhailer to question him on an alleged loan made by the Singapore government to Indonesian President Suharto.
+The following year, Chee was sued by PM Goh and Senior Minister Lee Kuan Yew for this defamatory remark that insinuated they had issued the loan improperly.

-PAP achieved its third highest score among the general elections it has contested.
-WP's Low and SDA-SPP's Chiam retained their seats but saw their winning margins slashed from the previous GE.
+PAP achieved a landslide, winning its third ever highest score in a GE.
+One outcome was that an election deposit was forfeited in a straight contest in Ayer Rajah, the first time since 1980 that this happened.
+Nonetheless, WP's Low and SDA-SPP's Chiam retained their seats although both saw their winning margins slashed from the previous GE.
 With these two opposition wins, one NCMP seat was available to Steve Chia of SDA-NSP, who became Singapore's youngest NCMP to date.

 |9th Parliament dissolved: